 •Slide the rotor registration adapter (3) onto the axle register on the axle flange with the smaller O.D. facing toward the rotor/hat (4), Photo 3.
-NOTE: Verify axle stud size and patten.
-Then have a qualified machine shop drill the bolt circle of the hat/rotor to the correct stud size and pattern.
-Slide the hat/rotor into place, Figure 1 and Photo 4.
+Align the hole pattern in the rotor/hat with the stud pattern on the axle flange and slide into place, Figure 1 and Photo 4.
 NOTE: The rotor/hat must fit flush against the axle flange or excessive rotor run out may result.
 Install three lug nuts (finger tight) to keep the rotor/hat assembly in place while continuing with the installation.
+NOTE: Some OEM and after market axles come with stud sizes larger than 0.50" diameter.
+Verify stud size and have a qualified machine shop drill the bolt circle of the hat/rotor to the correct stud size, if necessary.

 •NOTE: Please reference the caution statement at the beginning of the assembly instructions.
-Mount the caliper (5) onto the caliper mounting bracket (1) using bolts (7) and washers (6), as shown in Figure 1.
-Initially place two .035" thick shims (8) on each bolt between the caliper and the bracket, Photo 5.
+Mount the caliper (5) onto the caliper mounting bracket (1) using bolts (6) and washers (7), as shown in Figure 1.
+Initially place one .035" thick shim (8) on each bolt between the caliper and the bracket, Photo 5.
 Temporarily tighten the mounting bolts and view the rotor (4) through the top opening of the caliper.
 The rotor should be centered in the caliper, Photo 6.
 If not, adjust by adding or subtracting shims between the bracket and the caliper.
 Always use the same amount of shims on each of the two mounting bolts.
 NOTE: The end of each bolt must be flush with or slightly protruding from the head of the clinch nut, as shown in Figure 5.
-If necessary place spare shims between washer (6) and caliper mounting ear to achieve the proper clinch nut engagement.
+If necessary place spare shims between washer (7) and caliper mounting ear to achieve the proper clinch nut engagement.
 Once the caliper alignment and clinch nut engagement are correct, remove the bolts one at a time, apply red Loctite® 271 to bolt threads, and torque to 40 ft-lb.